Breadcrumb

 Test Overview

 A prostate-specific antigen (PSA) test measures the amount of prostate-specific antigen in the blood.
-PSA is released into a man's blood by his prostate gland.
-Healthy men have low amounts of PSA in the blood.
-The amount of PSA in the blood normally increases as a man's prostate enlarges with age.
-PSA may increase because of inflammation of the prostate gland (prostatitis) or prostate cancer.
+PSA is released into the blood by the prostate, which is part of the male reproductive system.
+Healthy people have low amounts of PSA in the blood.
+The amount of PSA in the blood normally increases as the prostate enlarges with age.
+PSA may increase because of inflammation of the prostate (prostatitis) or prostate cancer.
 An injury, a digital rectal examination, or sexual activity (ejaculation) may also briefly raise PSA levels.

 Why It Is Done